Princesseuh/erika.florist/crates/website/content/wiki/computers/terminalworkflow/terminalworkflow.md

 ## Shell

 [Fish](https://fishshell.com/) is my favorite shell, the default are great and it's generally easy and intuitive to use.
 I used to use [zsh](https://www.zsh.org/), but really I found it to be a lesser fish often, so..
-I'm interested in [Nushell](https://www.nushell.sh/), but I have not tried it extensively yet. (see [this post](/articles/shellsofthe20s) for more info on shells)
+I'm interested in [Nushell](https://www.nushell.sh/), but I have not tried it extensively yet.

 ### Plugins